jamesmoriarty/alpaca-desktop/README.md

 \[1] macOS Mojave and below - can be run as untrusted.

-\[2] macOS Catalina - will need to be built locally.
+\[2] macOS Catalina and above - will need to be built locally.

 ## Build